 There's no denying that The "if it's Tuesday it must be Belgium" approach gets the job done in a fast and efficient manner.
-Perhaps this way of traveling can be justified for the first time traveler with limited time and budget.
-But after one whirlwind tour it's time to settle down to something more satisfying, something that can bring valuable, lasting memories rather than a quickly forgotten jumble.
+Perhaps this way of travelling can be justified for the first time traveller with limited time and budget.
+But after one whirlwind tour, it's time to settle down to something more satisfying, something that can bring valuable, lasting memories rather than a quickly forgotten jumble.

 I don't mean to suggest that Dorset today looks just as it did in Hardy's day but the wonder is not that so much has gone but that so much remains.
 Tourist offices throughout the county can provide guides for those wishing to recapture Hardy's Wessex.